Vintharas/ngstockholm-angular2-workshop/README.md

     1. **EXERCISES**
         1. Create Person Details component and show person information when you click on a person in the list

+## Part IV.
+Routing: Navigating between Master and Detail

+1. Instead of showing both at once, we'll enable routing between master and detail
+    1. Setup these routes for your app
+        1. Default route: people list
+        2. Person details route with `id` as parameter
+    1. **EXERCISES**
+        1. Setup a master/detail routing

 ## Useful References

 * [Barbarian Meets Coding Angular 2 Wiki](http://www.barbarianmeetscoding.com/wiki/angular-2/)